ModWorkshop/site/README.md

         sudo mv composer.phar /usr/local/bin/composer
         ```
 2. Install the apfd extension:
-*This is ncecessary due to a very annoying ignored issue by the PHP devs https://bugs.php.net/bug.php?id=55815*
+*This is necessary due to a very annoying ignored issue by the PHP devs https://bugs.php.net/bug.php?id=55815*
     1. `pecl install apfd`
     2. Enable it in php.ini by adding `extension=apfd` around line 950.
 3. Install libvips (Image compression and how we convert them efficiently to webp, including gifs)